plone/documentation/manage/upgrading/version_specific_migration/p4x_to_p5x_upgrade.rst

     });

 Here, the two dependencies we have are jQuery and the pattern registry.
-I will not get into the pattern registry as it's off topic for this discussion--it is basically a registry of JavaScript components.
+I will not get into the pattern registry as it's off topic for this discussion --it is basically a registry of JavaScript components.

 The necessity for using it here is with Ajax calls and binding new DOM elements dynamically added to the page.

 Additionally, above this `require` call, I provide some backward compatible code that you can inspect.

 It's not necessary in this case but I added it to show how someone could make their script work when requirejs was available and when it was not.

 Caveats